 Provides complete technical details for the USB protocol.

 Check out posts written by the Microsoft USB Team.
 The blog focuses on the Windows USB driver stack that works with various USB Host controllers and USB hubs found in Windows PC.
 A useful resource for USB client driver developers and USB hardware designers understand the driver stack implementation, resolve common issues, and explain how to use tools for gathering traces and log files.

 Discussion list managed by OSR Online for kernel-mode driver developers.

 - Windows Dev-Center for Hardware Development

 Miscellaneous resources based on frequently asked questions from developers who are new to developing USB devices and drivers that work with Windows operating systems.

 Introduces you to USB driver development.
 Provides information about choosing the most appropriate model for providing a USB driver for your device.
-This section also includes tutorials about writing your first user-mode and kernel-mode USB drivers by using the USB templates included with Microsoft Visual Studio Ultimate 2012.
+This section also includes tutorials about writing your first user-mode and kernel-mode USB drivers by using the USB templates included with Microsoft Visual Studio.

 Provides step-by-step instructions about implementing USB features in a Windows Store app.
-To write such an app for a USB device you need Microsoft Visual Studio 2013 and Microsoft Windows Software Development Kit (SDK) for Windows 8.1.
+To write such an app for a USB device you need Visual Studio and Microsoft Windows Software Development Kit (SDK) .